 Having more than 35 years in the Service Industry, CSB Group is registered as an Accredited Agent with Community Malta and the Residency Malta Agency, with License Number AKM-CSBI-21.

-Malta Citizenship by Investment Regulations
+Malta Citizenship by Investment Regulations in 2023

 Obtaining Maltese Citizenship for the whole family by making a direct investment in the country of Malta.